In Minnesota's small tourist towns, there's trepidation over visitors

 At Buck’s Hardware, owner Stephen Skeels said he’d been getting a lot of calls from out-of-town area codes asking whether they have hand sanitizer and other high-demand items.
 He’s seen a steady stream of cabin owners coming in to gather supplies, including bait.

-“It’s easy to be isolated if you’re sitting in your cabin or sitting out on the lake,” he said.
+“It’s easy to be isolated if you’re sitting in your cabin,” he said, “or sitting out on the lake.”

-Skeels said he knows some of the locals are leery of outsiders they see.
-The store is careful to sanitize and practice social distancing.
-“There’s a lot of nervousness,” he said.